Can the Police Search My Car?

 The police can also conduct a warrantless search of your vehicle if evidence of a crime, any crime, is in plain view.
 This is to say that if the police walk up to your car for a burnt out headlight and see a container of heroin needles in the backseat, they can detain you and perform a full search.
 Plain view, oddly enough, also applies to scent; if you roll down your window and a pungent scent of marijuana wafts out, they have “plain view” rights to search your car for the illegal substance.

 Officers can also conduct a search if you let them.
 This is known as a consent search and it really should never happen; if the police ask you if they can search your car, you have the right to say no. To avoid conflict, you can respectfully tell them that you are pressed for time and simply cannot lose valuable minutes waiting for them to scrounge through your car.
 Lastly, of course, the police can search your vehicle all they want if they get a warrant first.

-For more information regarding your rights during traffic stops and police searches, contact The Law Office of Samuel R. Terry.
+For more information regarding your rights during traffic stops and police searches, contact The Law Office of Samuel R. Terry, P.C.
 You can speak with the firm’s Fort Worth criminal defense lawyer during a free case evaluation to learn your options after what you suspect could be an unlawful arrest.